barnabuskev/MatlabScripts/README.md

 Enter username and password.

-The above description does not use any branching an assumes the master branch is used.
+The above description does not use any branching and assumes the master branch is used.
+To use branching, create a branch in the local repository:

+	git checkout nameofbranch